-A member commented on the growing pressure on hospitals and GPs to cope with the expanding population and housing growth in Oxfordshire.
-Stuart Bell explained that he had met with the District Council Chief Executives to explore better ways of addressing these issues and the issue of key workers had come up during discussions.
+A member commented on the growing pressure on hospitals and GPs to cope with the expanding population in Oxfordshire and the new housing developments which were required as a result of this.
+In response to a question about whether discussions were taking place with the planning authorities with regard to issues such as houses for key workers, Stuart Bell explained that he had met with the District Council Chief Executives and the issue of recognition of the key worker had come up during discussions and these needed to be taken further.
 He added that there had been a number of issues which had been considered by the Transformation Board on different areas which had involved GPs as care providers.
-The Chairman reminded members that this Committee had raised the question of the provision of primary care in new housing developments and had asked that the NHS be included in infrastructure strategy.
+The Chairman reminded members that this Committee had raised the question of the provision of primary care in developments and asked that the NHS be included in infrastructure strategy.

-A member of the Committee asked how an ongoing commitment to public engagement with local communities would fit into the Commissioning Intentions for 2016/17 so that both could be achieved in the short and long term vision.
+A member of the Committee asked how an ongoing commitment with local communities with regard to public engagement would fit into the Commissioning Intentions for 2016/17 so that both could be achieved in the short term and long term vision.
 John Jackson stated that it would take time for work with the providers to take place, reiterating that it would be beneficial to receive the funding early on.
-He added that the OCCG was waiting to hear how much the transition funding would be for Oxfordshire.
+He added that the OCCG was waiting to hear how much the transition funding would be for Oxfordshire from the Chancellor.

 A member commented that he was pleased to read of the ambition to move patient centred care to communities using remote equipment but wondered how long it would be before this was implemented.
-Stuart Bell responded that initiatives would be developed and implemented up to 2020 (and thereafter) and recognised that some changes would be implemented more quickly than others.
+Stuart Bell responded that there would be a piece of work taking them up to 2020 - and thereafter.
+Some pieces might take longer, others would fit in more quickly.

-John Jackson stated that they would consult when they were clear of the proposals.
+John Jackson stated that they could only consult when they were clear of the proposals that were being consulted upon.
 He pointed out that a part of the schedule of programme, as set out in page 42 of the paper, was already in place or in the process of implementation.
 He pointed out that there may be new services to be introduced, which had not emerged from analysis as yet.